What We Do

 Central Asia Barometer has been operating in areas of research, analytics and dialogue over the past ten years.

-We have the necessary competencies, resources, and workflows to conduct qualitative and quantitative sociological surveys, both online and offline.
-We’ve created a large partners’ network for data collection in each Central Asian country and introduced essential standards and processes for working with contractors.
+We have the necessary competencies, resources, and workflows to conduct reliable qualitative and quantitative sociological surveys, both online and offline.
+We benefit from a large network of partners for data collection in each Central Asian country and we’ve introduced essential standards and processes for working with contractors.

 We offer complete research cycles services, including: